 While many carriers do not consider tobacco usage, they are allowed to charge tobacco users as much as 50% more for their premiums.
 The exception is if you’re in California, Connecticut, District of Columbia, Massachusetts, New Jersey, New York, Rhode Island, or Vermont, where tobacco surcharges are not allowed.

-In order to apply a tobacco surcharge, however, a small employer is required to offer a tobacco cessation/wellness program that will allow participating employees to avoid the tobacco surcharge.
+In order to apply a tobacco surcharge, a small employer is required to offer a tobacco cessation or wellness program that will allow participating employees to avoid the tobacco surcharge.

 How much is an average health insurance premium?

 As mentioned above, there are many factors that affect premiums, so costs can vary greatly.
 But you can still get a sense of the average price employers pay.